rafaelpizzaia/react-ssr-boilerplate/README.md

 ### IMPORTANT! ###

-* If you're contributing with this project, it's recommended that you know:
+* If you're using or contributing with this project, it's recommended that you know:

 * [React](https://reactjs.org/)
 * [Redux](https://redux.js.org/)